ryanio/wp-limit-max-ips-per-user/trunk/readme.txt

 * Set the maximum number of IPs and the number of days.
 * See user login logs and whether their login was blocked or not.
 * Reset a specific user's IP history via the `Edit User` page.
+* Enable admin or user email notifications when limit exceeded.

 == Installation ==